LeadSimple/buildium/docs/ListingsApi.md

 Delete a listing

 Deleting a listing will immediately remove it from your Buildium public website.
 The listing will also be removed  from any syndicated sites within 24-48 hours.<br /><br />Listings manually created on craigslist using the Buildium  guided tool will not be removed.
-The listing must be removed using craigslist's tools provided in your craigslist account.  <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Rentals &gt; Listings</span> - `Delete`
+The listing must be removed using craigslist's tools provided in your craigslist account.  <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Rentals &gt; Listings</span> - `View` `Edit` `Delete`

 ### Examples